SaschaKrause/countrees/README.md

   ```
   bower install
   ```
-4. Run tests and build minified javascript file for production with
+4. Run tests and build minified and concatinated JavaScript files for production with
    ```
    grunt
    ```